chris-calhoun/ulti-draft/README.md

 ## Motivation

 I absolutely love the sport of ultimate frisbee.
 I have been playing for 8 years and don't plan on stopping anytime soon.
 Year round, there are recreational leagues that start off with a draft.
 I have participated in multiple league drafts as a captain and they are always done using either whiteboards or an excel sheet.
 While fun, they can get kind of hectic and drag on longer than they should.
-This seemed like the perfect opportunity to solve a problem for a community I deeply care about.
+This seemed like the perfect opportunity to solve a problem for a community I care about.

 ## Features